An Unexpected Gift

 Footnotes: The original version of this Note of Encouragement (A Sense of Peace) was published January 9, 2017.
 (1) Read John 9:39.

 Pictures: Banner: Last Minute Christmas Shopping, photo by Jason Braverman at the Mall of Georgia, (11-30-2016), Gwinnett Dailey Post.
 (1) Mall of Georgia Food Court, image created by Simon Properties (9-28-2016).
-(2) Blind Man Walking, photo by George Doyle, Getty Images.
-(3) John 14:27, created by KCIS Radio (5-26-2016).
-(4) Though this quote is often attributed to Mark Twain as shown in this image created by BrainyQuote, research indicates the author to actually be Christian Nestell Bovee, made in 1857.
+(2) John 14:27, created by KCIS Radio (5-26-2016).
+(3) Though this quote is often attributed to Mark Twain as shown in this image created by BrainyQuote, research indicates the author to actually be Christian Nestell Bovee, made in 1857.